duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/993_AMOD18_objdet.md

 ## AIDO Challenge (beta version!)

-If after watching our object detector in action you cannot wait to build your own, you might want to stick around...
+If after watching our object detector in action you cannot wait to build your own, you might want to stick around.

 Aside from developing a CNN-based object detector, we have developed a framework that allows you to test the performance of your own object detector.
 This is analogous to the framework that CircleCi provides for unit tests, except this is targeted at *performance* tests.

 We have created an additional (private) repository that contains testing images + labels in addition to an evaluator which compares labels it receives from an inference model with the ground truth.
 This results in a score which is displayed on the server.
-In the future, on of the metrics that the evaluator should be able to display is the prediction time and RAM usage which are crucial in the context of object detection in Duckietown.
+In the future, one of the metrics that the evaluator should be able to display is the prediction time and RAM usage which are crucial in the context of object detection in Duckietown.

 As the user, once the framework depicted in the figure below is functional, you have to include your submission (inference model) in the /sub-objdet-OD folder within a docker environment, that will automatically get built when you submit to the challenge.

 <div figure-id="fig:14" figure-caption="The AIDO object detection module.">